-During the build and capture process, tools like System Center Configuration Manager and the Microsoft Deployment Toolkit use the System Preparation Tool – or Sysprep – along with the “Generalize” command to reseal your image before they capture the Windows 10 installation as an image.
+During the build and capture process, tools like System Center Configuration Manager (Current Branch) and the Microsoft Deployment Toolkit use the System Preparation Tool – or Sysprep – along with the “Generalize” command to reseal your image before they capture the Windows 10 installation as an image.

 The captured image will have the Windows image – or WIM – format like standard Windows installation media.
 Once you have your custom WIM file, you can use another task sequence as part of your OS deployment in System Center Configuration Manager or Microsoft Deployment Toolkit to perform deployment-related tasks, to apply the image and run tasks before and after your Windows image is applied.

 With your custom image ready, the installation or migration type will fall into the following categories: